 A project member who has the Project Admin role.

-A role gives a user privileges to perform specific actions in a project.
+A role gives a member the privileges to perform specific actions in a project.
 A role can be either Project Admin or User.
 The Project Admin role is intended for people who administer a project.
-Only users with the Project Admin role can access Leap Admin.
+Only members with the Project Admin role can access Leap Admin.
 The User role is intended for people whose main activity is submitting problems.
-For more information, see User Roles and Privileges.
+For more information, see Member Roles and Privileges.

 For sequential steps in the user interface, variables are indicated in italics; for example, Leap Admin > project_name.